jcanseco/.dotfiles.old/README.md

    sudo apt-get install nemo
    ```

-   If you don't want to use Nemo, make sure to change the file explorer used by the `exp` alias in the zsh configuration file.
+   If you don't want to use Nemo, make sure to change the file explorer used by the `exp` alias in the Zsh configuration file.

 ### Tmux